Kelvin Kiptum: Eternal Marathon Star - UrduPoint

 When the Covid-19 pandemic struck, Hakizimana and Kiptum kept busy with a rigorous routine.

 "I stayed there for a year and I trained him," Hakizimana said.
 "We trained in the forest.
 I'd run with him.
-We started a marathon program in 2021."
+We started a marathon programme in 2021."

 Kiptum trained so obsessively that his coach began to fear he would cut his career short.

-"He's in his best years but at some point I'm afraid he'll get injured," Hakizimana told AFP in October after the Chicago record was set.
+"He's in his best years but at some point I'm afraid he'll get injured," Hakizimana told AFP after Kiptum broke the world record.

 "I told him that in five years he'd be done, that he needs to calm down to last in athletics."

-While preparing for the London marathon, Hakizimana revealed that Kiptum had spent three weeks logging more than 300 km a week.
+While preparing for the London marathon, Hakizimana revealed that Kiptum had spent three weeks logging more than 300 kilometres a week.

 "There's no weekly rest.
 We rest when he gets tired.
 If he doesn't show signs of fatigue or pain for a month, we continue.